 “She was elated.
 Kept asking, what’s the occasion?”

-Saying she was elated was a bit of a comeback to my rejection of it, but I let it pass and instead put her definitely in the safe wife category.
+Saying she was elated was a comeback to my rejection of it.
+I let it pass and put her in his safe wife category.

-I enjoyed my little joke, but it was true of his character.
-On one rendezvous, I intentionally did not wear his ring to keep him from assuming I was "safe".
+Shortly afterwards, on a room 314 rendezvous, I didn’t wear his ring to keep him from assuming I was "safe".
 He noticed immediately.

 "Where's your ring?"